Zopolis4/TorghostNG/README.md

 * Manjaro
 * ...

-# What's new in TorghostNG 1.5
+# What's new in TorghostNG 1.6
-* TorghostNG 1.4 is very buggy so version 1.5 is here to fix it :smile:
+* fIx SoMe BuGs

 # What is Privoxy?
 > Privoxy is a non-caching web proxy with advanced filtering capabilities for enhancing privacy, modifying web page data and HTTP headers, controlling access, and removing ads and other obnoxious Internet junk.
 Privoxy has a flexible configuration and can be customized to suit individual needs and tastes.
 It has application for both stand-alone systems and multi-user networks.